Skip to Content

 Piece by Piece: Quilts from the Permanent Collection

 Since the 1980s, McKissick has documented and celebrated quilting traditions, produced several publications, and developed programs exploring the topic.
 The quilts in this exhibition illustrate the evolution of this textile tradition over the past two hundred years.
-From the early use of chintz fabrics to the widespread popularity of solid colors, these quilts reflect traditions with roots in Europe, Africa, and the American South.
+From the early use of chintz fabrics to the popularity of solid colors, these quilts reflect traditions with roots in Europe, Africa, and the American South.

 Folded paper dolls of President Ronald Reagan